 After receiving a NIGO, you will need to be in communication with the processing team to finalize the application.
 Always keep a look out for emails from the Impact Operations Team and respond as quickly as you can.
 These emails inform you of the NIGOs and the requirements to resolve the issue.
 You may have to meet with your client again to obtain signatures or initials.
 If you do, you can email, fax, or even overnight those documents to Impact or the carrier for resolution.

 At the end of the day, we are all humans and errors occur.
 You are most likely going to receive a NIGO email after submitting an application.
 The best thing you can do is set that expectation for your client, slow down, never leave anything blank, call Impact for assistance, and pay close attention to the complicated areas of an application.
-Remember, NIGOs are a part of the process and even the best financial professionals receive them.
+Remember, NIGOs are a part of the process and even the best financial advisors receive them.